VarenM/MSML640---Project/REPORT.md

 ## Bonus Tasks

 1. **Performance analysis on data-in-the-wild (+1)**
-	- What we did: Applied our Teacher/Student CNNs to noisy, uncurated "in-the-wild" samples, including phone-captured handwritten digits and scanned forms (see examples in `./images/noisy_data.png` and `./images/noisy_data_rgb.png`).
+	- What we did: Applied our Teacher/Student CNNs to noisy, uncurated samples (see examples in `./images/noisy_data.png` and `./images/noisy_data_rgb.png`).
-	- Robustness analysis: Introduced blur, illumination changes, perspective distortion, and background clutter; tracked accuracy and calibration shift vs. clean MNIST/FashionMNIST.
+	- Robustness analysis: Introduced affine transformations to the MNIST data like rotation, cropping.
 Observed significant drops on complex backgrounds and low-light scenarios; normalization helped but did not fully close the gap.
 	- Domain shift findings: Performance deteriorated when texture, resolution, and color statistics diverged from training (e.g., Cat/Dog RGB 224×224).
 Documented bias sources (pen type, paper texture, scanning artifacts) and noted that aligning preprocessing (normalization, resizing) mitigates but does not eliminate shift.

 2. **Ethical or Social Considerations**